IDNI/tau-lang/README.md

 ## Recursive relations

-TODO (HIGH) what is a recursive relation, what is its purpose
+Last, in usual programming languages you have loops, recursion and so on.
+In the case of the Tau Language, recursive relations are used to this end.
+Obviously, they could not go as far as the usual programming languages (we will fall into the undecideble side), but they are enough to express the most complex specifications.

-Recursive ralations are introduced to simplify the writing of well formed formulas.
 They are given by the following grammar:

 ```
 bf_rec_relation -> bf_ref ":=" bf.